 You might be using skincare products that are too drying.

 Particularly along the bridge of the nose, the skin can be quite thin, so if you’re getting flaking and peeling in this area it could be that you’re using products that are overly drying.
-They can disrupt the skin’s protective barrier and put it in a vulnerable condition causing constant dry skin on the nose, accompanied by peeling.
+They can disrupt the skin’s protective barrier and put it in a vulnerable condition, causing constant dry skin on the nose, accompanied by peeling.
 The barrier serves the important function of protecting the many internal layers of the skin beneath that hold moisture in between the cells.
 Skincare products that are too stripping can cause damage in the form of tiny, invisible cracks that allow moisture to easily seep out.
 The result is skin that appears excessively dry and flaky.
-This is made even worse during the cold winters and in an area where there is low humidity.
-(Example: Arizona in the summertime.)
+This is made even worse during cold winters and in areas where there is low humidity (for example, Arizona in the summertime).

 You might be overdoing it with your exfoliating products.

 In addition, if you are exfoliating the skin often (more than four times a week), stop using any type of exfoliant for two weeks.
 The goal here is to see if the skin starts to repair itself with less visible dryness and peeling, and if so, to determine what was the cause.
 From my experience, I usually see that it’s a combination of using some drying products along with being too aggressive with exfoliation.
 Read my guide to using exfoliants.
 If you need help with choosing products that are gentle and won’t dry your nose skin, take this easy Skin Type Quiz to get the best products recommended.

 Your skincare products might not be applied evenly on the nose.